swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 **Claim:** `https://id.swedenconnect.se/claim/eidasPersonIdentifier`

 **Description:** A claim that holds the value for the eIDAS Person Identifier attribute, `http://eidas.europa.eu/attributes/naturalperson/PersonIdentifier`.
-This value is issued by the foreign eIDAS node and within the eIDAS federation this is the unique user identifier.
+This value is issued by the foreign eIDAS node, and within the eIDAS federation this is the unique user identifier.
 See \[[eIDAS.Attributes](#eidas-attr)\].

 **Type:** String